zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/GridToolbarItem.md

 ## Methods

 ### name
 The name of the toolbar command.
 Either a built-in ("cancel", "create" and "save") or custom.
+The name is reflected in one of the CSS classes, which is applied to the button - k-grid-name.
+This class can be used to obtain reference to the button after Grid initialization and attach click handlers.

 #### Returns
 `\Kendo\UI\GridToolbarItem`